brikis98/yevgeniy-brikman-homepage/_posts/2012-01-29-seven-languages-in-seven-weeks-ruby-day.md

 doing Java for a very long time, it still took longer to write.
 Of course, there are many other trade-offs at play here, but they key thing to think about is the golden rule of programming:
-<blockquote class="tr_bq">"*Programs must be written for people to read, and
+<blockquote>"*Programs must be written for people to read, and only
-only incidentally for machines to execute.*"
+incidentally for machines to execute.*"
 [SICP](http://www.amazon.com/Structure-Interpretation-Computer-Programs-Engineering/dp/0262011530)</blockquote>Ruby
 has its downsides, but it is one of the best languages I've seen for writing code that others can read, understand, and maintain for a long time after.